-Develop mechanisms and communication procedures to increase employees' awareness of and participation in drinking water quality management.
+• Develop mechanisms and communication procedures to increase employees' awareness of and participation in drinking water quality management.

-Council has an accepted method of operation which staff understand.
-Some of these methods are documented and laminated copies are visible at the Culcairn WTP.
+Council has an accepted method of operation which staff understand, these methods are documented, and laminated copies are visible at the Culcairn WTP.
 These laminated copies also include the revision date.

 Water quality issues are communicated in toolbox meetings and monthly team meetings.
 Council's Manager Water & Wastewater is also in constant communication with their operators.
+In addition, key operators also participate at risk assessment workshops (such as the Feb 20 risk workshop).
+This increases their awareness and participation in drinking water quality management.